OpenTermsArchive/contrib-versions/Blogspot/Privacy Policy.md

 *   Your Google Account is home to many of the settings you can use to manage your account
 *   Privacy Checkup guides you through key privacy settings for your Google Account
-*   Google’s safety center offers advice for staying safe &. secure
-*   Google's privacy site provides more information about how we keep your information private and safe
+*   Google’s safety center helps you learn more about our built-in security, privacy controls, and tools to help set digital ground rules for your family online
 *   Privacy &.
 Terms provides more context regarding this Privacy Policy and our Terms of Service
-*   Technologies and Principles includes more information about:
+*   Technologies includes more information about:
     *   How Google uses cookies
     *   Technologies used for Advertising
     *   How Google uses pattern recognition to recognize things like faces in photos
-    *   A page that explains what data is shared with Google when you visit websites that use our advertising, analytics and social products.
-    *   How Google uses data when you use our partners' sites or apps
+    *   How Google uses information from sites or apps that use our services

 ads you’ll find most useful